 You can get a feel of all these concepts and test them hands-on without having to install anything locally by signing up for a Metaflow Sandbox!

 In this section, you will learn how to make your flows run automatically without any human intervention.

-- Coordinating larger Metaflow projects to enable multiple parallel production deployments.
+Coordinating larger Metaflow projects is a more advanced pattern that enables multiple parallel production deployments.

 Connecting flows via events shows how you can make workflows start automatically based on real-time events.
 This pattern allows you to build reactive systems using flows as building blocks.